yxLOL/yxLOL.github.io/_pages/about.md

 ## Where are you from?
 China.
 If you insist on asking for the details, I was born in Wuhan and grew up in Shanghai.

 No, Shanghai is not close to Beijing.
-It takes 5 hours by high-speed train if you know what that is.
+It takes 5 hours by [high-speed rail](https://en.wikipedia.org/wiki/High-speed_rail) if you know what that is.

 ## What's your major?
 Computer science.
 I like math better though.
 I chose it only because of the messed up immigration system here, which you probably won't want to get me started about.